 Students have since met with Florida Sen. Marco Rubio (R., Fla.), President Trump, and Dana Loesch, a spokeswoman for the National Rifle Association, to address their concerns.

-In another event planned as a result of the Florida school shooting, some students and teachers in the region are planning to walk out of classes for 17 minutes on Wednesday, part of a nationwide observance on the one-month anniversary.
+In another event planned as a result of the Florida school shooting, some students and teachers in the region walked out of classes for 17 minutes last week, part of a nationwide observance on the one-month anniversary.